Home - Bookapy Book Preview

 and then moving on.

-Almost a million years passed, and eventually, the descendants of the creatures who survived the genocide finally reached intelligence themselves and created their own civilisations.
-Dominant over them were the Elven people, though again, this was short-lived as their civilisation collapsed due to the avarice and greed of their Emperor, and the other races finally came into their own as the gods… well, most of them, had planned.
+Almost a million years passed, and eventually, the descendants of the creatures who survived the genocide finally reached intelligence and created their own civilisations.
+Dominant over them were the Elven people, though again, this was short-lived as their civilisation collapsed due to the avarice and greed of their Emperor, and the other races finally came into their own as the gods… well, most of them had planned.

 “I see you,” a powerful yet seemingly distant voice crossed the thoughts of the dreaming first one.